keikhcheung/keikhcheung.github.io/_posts/portfolio/2020-03-15-visual-poetry.md

 I always have the habit of bringing an analogue camera with me wherever I go.
 I use it to record places where I find the atmosphere impressive.
 Sometimes, when it arrives, I transform my feelings into loose stanzas of words.

-This 56-page booklet is an attempt to mix these two ordinary practices and find a *new formula of creation* in between.
+This 56-page booklet is an attempt to mix these two ordinary practices and find a <mark>new formula of creation</mark> in between.

 ![Sheltering leaves and supporting roots](/images/fun/vp03-ratio.jpg)